WellthCare

 • Step Therapy: You may be required to try and fail on one or more lower-cost drugs before the plan will approve the rare disease medication.

-• Quantity Limits: The plan may limit the amount of medication you can receive per month.
+• Quantity Limits: The plan may limit how much medication you can get each month.

 • Specialty Pharmacy Mandate: You must use the plan's designated specialty pharmacy for fulfillment and patient support services.